-A. Eating too much watermelon may cause bloating and digestive discomfort.
+A. Overeating watermelon may cause bloating and digestive discomfort.
 Too much of anything can harm your health, even healthy foods.
 Mindfully eating is the key here.

 Q. Is the seeded watermelon healthier than the seedless one?

 A. Both are good as far as not genetically modified.
 Seedless watermelon is not a genetically modified food; it is a result of cross-breeding.
-Most of the nutrients are in flesh.
-Watermelon seeds are also low in calories and are nutrient dense, so adding them adds more benefits.
+Most of the nutrients are in the flesh.
+Watermelon seeds are also low in calories and are nutrient-dense, so adding them adds more benefits.

 Q. Can eating too much watermelon cause diabetes?

-A. Watermelon typically has a Glycemic Index of 72 but a Glycemic Load of 2 per 100 gram serving.
-The Glycemic index of watermelon is low, and it can be eaten in moderation like all fruit as part of a balanced meal.
-But too much of any Healthy food can lead to health issues.
+A. Watermelon typically has a Glycemic Index of 72 but a Glycemic Load of 2 per 100-gram serving.
+So the Glycemic index of watermelon is low, and eat it in moderation like all fruit as part of a balanced meal.
+But too much of any food can lead to health issues.

 Q. Do watermelons cause bloating?